 International students join Claremont at the ages of 11, 12, 13, 14+ or 16+ into the Sixth Form.
 Entry is normally in September but students will be considered for January and April starts, subject to availability of spaces.
 If English is not their first language, students are expected to have a minimum level of English to cope with the demands of the curriculum.
-Each international pupil’s English and maths knowledge is tested and copies of school reports must be communicated to David Whitehill, Head of International Recruitment.
+Each international pupil’s English and maths knowledge is tested and copies of school reports must be communicated to Lily Lam, Head of Admissions.

 Families are warmly invited to visit the School but it is not essential, as an interview with Francoise Armstrong, Assistant Head International, can be conducted via Skype.
 You can attend one of our Open Mornings or make an individual appointment during term time that fits with your travel plans.

 To begin the application process you will need to complete a Boarding Application Form.
-On receipt of the completed form, our Head of International Recruitment will contact you with an entrance assessment.
+On receipt of the completed form, our Head of Admissions will contact you with an entrance assessment.

 All registered students have an interview either in person or via Skype with Francoise Armstrong, Assistant Headteacher International.
 During that interview, we will discuss the best programme of study for your child, answer any questions you may have about the school and assess the suitability of each applicant to join the school.
 Applicants also hoping to join the Claremont Football Academy must either attend a trial here at the school, or provide evidence of their playing ability, such as a coach’s report and a short video clip.
 Jim Colston, the Football Academy Director, will also wish to conduct a Skype interview with students (and parents) who are unable to visit the school in person.